mohammedsafwat/swiss-tournament-results/readme.md

 - After that, you can run "tournament_test.py" to run the unit tests.
 Make sure that you are in the project's directory and run "python tournament_test.py" in terminal.
 - Everything is running well when the last printed statement to console is "Success!
 All tests pass!".

+#Modules Used:#
+- psycopg2
+- bleach
+You can install both modules using pip install [module name] from your terminal.